 OK my list of spices could probably be about 100 items long, so I’ll narrow it down to my top 10 most-used spices.
 We regularly use the basics: garlic powder, onion powder, chili powder, cayenne, red pepper flakes, everything bagel seasoning, flavored salts, basil, thyme, oregano… the list goes on!
 Since we tend to cook low sodium dishes, spices are a fantastic way to make any recipe shine.
 Here are a few of our favorite spice blends below:

-This vegan 3 bean chili is a healthy fall comfort food loaded with plant protein and fresh vegetables!
+This Beyond Meat chili is a healthy fall comfort food loaded with plant protein and fresh vegetables!
 Great as a meal prep or game day dinner.
-Serve with a slice of thick crusty bread or cornbread, and top with your favorite toppings: cilantro, crackers, sour cream or coconut cream, and melty cheese.

 Check out this recipe